-The 24-volt battery is located in the engine compartment, under the left front seat, or beneath the instrument console.
+The 24-volt battery is located in the engine compartment or under the left front seat.
 The battery is sealed and does not require fluid level checks.

 A discharged battery is NOT AIRWORTHY because it will not have the reserve capacity to operate the electrical system should the charging system fail in flight.